OutSystems/docs-bestpractices/src/development/components/forge-components-best-practices.md

 ### Distribute your component in OAP format { #oap }

 The recommended format to distribute a component in Forge is as an OutSystems Application (OAP).
-This format enables easier installation and upgrade of the component, and keeps your environment better organized.
+This format enables easier installation and upgrade of the component and keeps your environment better organized.

 ### Have a meaningful name and description { #name-desc }